ory/sdk/clients/client/go/docs/NormalizedProjectRevision.md

 `func (o *NormalizedProjectRevision) UnsetKratosCourierSmtpHeaders()`

 UnsetKratosCourierSmtpHeaders ensures that no value is present for KratosCourierSmtpHeaders, not even an explicit nil
+### GetKratosCourierSmtpLocalName

+`func (o *NormalizedProjectRevision) GetKratosCourierSmtpLocalName() string`

+GetKratosCourierSmtpLocalName returns the KratosCourierSmtpLocalName field if non-nil, zero value otherwise.

+### GetKratosCourierSmtpLocalNameOk

+`func (o *NormalizedProjectRevision) GetKratosCourierSmtpLocalNameOk() (*string, bool)`

+GetKratosCourierSmtpLocalNameOk returns a tuple with the KratosCourierSmtpLocalName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKratosCourierSmtpLocalName

+`func (o *NormalizedProjectRevision) SetKratosCourierSmtpLocalName(v string)`

+SetKratosCourierSmtpLocalName sets KratosCourierSmtpLocalName field to given value.

+### HasKratosCourierSmtpLocalName

+`func (o *NormalizedProjectRevision) HasKratosCourierSmtpLocalName() bool`

+HasKratosCourierSmtpLocalName returns a boolean if a field has been set.

 ### GetKratosCourierTemplatesRecoveryCodeInvalidEmailBodyHtml

 `func (o *NormalizedProjectRevision) GetKratosCourierTemplatesRecoveryCodeInvalidEmailBodyHtml() string`